appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

 ): void
 ```
 You can use the `subscribeToStateChanges` method of `Searchbase` class to subscribe to the state changes of the properties. <br/>
-The common use-case is to subscribe a component or DOM element to a particular or a set of properties changes & update the UI accordingly. <br/>
+A common use-case is to subscribe a component or DOM element to a particular property or a set of properties & update the UI according to the changes. <br/>
 The callback function accepts an object in the following shape:
 ```js
 {